michaelsaad96/Semmelweis-Handwashing/README.md

 Source https://app.datacamp.com/learn/projects/discovery-of-handwashing

-To see the project open notebook.ipynb
+To see the project open notebook.ipynb.